 How to cope with a fear of flying

 For many, air travel is an enjoyable experience: it’s an opportunity to catch up on sleep or some new cinema releases.
 For others, however, the mere thought of flying results in sweaty palms and a sense of dread.
-We’ve got some tips to help nervous flyers cope with travelling by plane…
+We caught up with Paul Tizzard, fear of flying coach and co-founder of Lovefly – which is working with Virgin Atlantic to help nervous flyers, to get some tips to help nervous flyers cope with travelling by plane…

 Learning how the plane works can really help some people.
-Knowing exactly what’s happening as the plane takes off, reaches altitude and then lands at your destination could help put your mind at ease.
-It’s also a good idea to look at the airline’s safety statistics – many airlines have never experienced a major incident.
+Knowing exactly what’s happening as the plane takes off, reaches altitude, and then lands at your destination could help put your mind at ease.
+To reassure yourself of commercial aviation safety, check out the ‘Flight Radar’ app and you will see just how many thousands of flights take off and land safely every day.

 Before your flight, you might benefit from learning some relaxation techniques that you can employ once you get on the plane.
 Consider downloading an app such as Headspace, which will guide you through meditations to help you keep your calm.